kandoan/SaliensAuto/README.md

 # Commands
 After you openned up the program, you will see a list of commands:
 ```
        settoken <token> - Set your token.
-Visit https://steamcommunity.com/saliengame/gettoken to get your token
+Visit https://steamcommunity.com/saliengame/gettoken to get it.
-         setsearchmode 0 - (Default mode) Choose planet with the highest captured rate to have a chance winning games
+       setsearchmode <1/0> - Set the search mode.
+Set to 0 (default) to search for highest captured rate planet.
-         setsearchmode 1 - Choose planet with the highest difficulties to get more XP
+                             Set to 1 to search for planet with most XP reward.
+       planetsinfo - Show brief info of all active planets
+       changegroup <groupid> - Change the group you represent.
+ID 33035916 is /r/saliens group.
-         start - Start automating
+       start - Start the automating process
-         stop - Stop automating
+       stop - Stop the automating process
-         exit - What can this do?
-Idk.
-Figure it out by yourself.
+       exit - Exit the program
 ```
 Easy to understand right?
 First you set your token with *settoken*.
 Then you change the search mode with *setsearchmode* if necessary.
 And then *start*.